hat-festival/voting-machine-vue/README.md

 ### Bothan

 When we worked at the [Open Data Institute](//theodi.org), we built a tool called [Bothan](//bothan.io).
 This is the obvious choice for visualising the votes stored in the Blockchain

+This requires [MongoDB](//mongodb.com), which will also be run in a Docker container

 ---